hiver-py/MLOS/README.md

 # Machine Learning For Official Statistics and SDGs

 This repository contains the practicals from different modules, as well as interactive tools built in Shiny that can help with understanding the intuition of the methods.
-These were used during a 6 week long machine learning course for official statistics and SDGs.
+These were used during a 6 week long machine learning course for official statistics and SDGs hosted by UN-SIAP.
 The code is created by Christophe Bontemps and Patrick Jonsson with help and inspiration from Pascal Lavergne.

 ## Module 0: You've seen this before